canonical/charmed-magma-orchestrator/orchestrator-bundle/documentation/AWS Deployment/deployment.md

 ### i.
 Configure Route53

-Route53 is a AWS's domain name service.
+Route53 is AWS's domain name service.
 We will use it to create A records for the following 4
 subdomains:
 - `api.<your domain>`
 - `bootstrapper-controller.<your domain>`